Skip to content

 • For round diamonds, prioritize Excellent or Ideal cut grades for maximum sparkle.

-• Depth and Table % influence how light enters and reflects through the diamond.
-Avoid diamonds that are too shallow or too deep, as they lose light and appear lifeless.
+• Depth and Table % influence how light enters and reflects through—avoid diamonds that are too shallow or too deep, as they lose light and appear lifeless.

-• For elongated fancy shapes like ovals pears, and marquise, avoid strong bow-ties—a dark shadow in the center.
+• For elongated fancy shapes (oval, pear, marquise), avoid strong bow-ties, which appear as dark shadows across the center.

 Color

 Diamond color refers to the absence of color in a diamond, graded on a scale from D (colorless) to Z (light yellow or brown).
-Diamonds can contain trace elements like nitrogen or boron that affect color, although it is usually minimized in lab grown diamonds.
+Diamonds that fall outside this range or other hues like pink and blue are graded on a different scale for Fancy Colored Diamonds.

 With mined diamonds, the difference between colorless (D-F) and near-colorless (G-J) can mean thousands of dollars, making G-H a popular choice for balancing beauty and value.